 Teaching Kids about Responsible Consumption & Production

-As a parent myself, I feel like I’ve done a great job teaching my son responsibilities when it comes to recycling.
+As a parent myself, I feel like I’ve done a great job teaching my son responsibilities regarding recycling.
 Not only does he contribute to the recycling bin, but he also comes up with his recycling projects using things around the house.
-It’s so much better than sitting in front of the TV playing Xbox.
-We do have a ways to go as I’m still trying to convince him that our environment needs more of our help in other ways.
+It’s much better than sitting in front of the TV playing Xbox.
+We do have a ways to go, as I’m still trying to convince him that our environment needs more of our help in other ways.

-Follow along with Thomas and me while we help explain how crucial responsible consumption & production is to our environment and the future of our children.
+Follow along with Thomas and me while we help explain how crucial responsible consumption & production is to our environment and our children’s future.

 What is Responsible Consumption and Production?

-It involves using resources efficiently, taking account of ecosystem services that are key to making a living, and reducing the impact of dangerous chemicals.
+It involves using resources efficiently, taking account of ecosystem services that are key to making a living, and reducing dangerous chemicals’ impact.
 That’s the short version.

-Why do we need to teach our kids Responsible Consumption and Production?
+Why do we need to teach our kids about Responsible Consumption and Production?

-Responsible or sustainable consumption is necessary to reduce the negative impact on the climate and the environment and people’s health.
+Responsible or sustainable consumption is necessary to reduce the negative impact on the climate, environment, and people’s health.
 Our environment will be in lousy shape soon if we don’t do our part.
-We don’t want materials showing up in our oceans, rivers, or lakes.
+We don’t want materials in our oceans, rivers, or lakes.

 Parents, we need to instill into our kids that our environment can’t survive without our help.
-We have to do our part to save it by recycling, reusing, and reducing.
+We must do our part to save it by recycling, reusing, and reducing it.
 The more kids know about taking care of the environment where they live and as a whole, the better their future will be.
 In the long run, we want our kids to be global citizens who care about our planet.

-Check out Thomas & Friends All Aboard for Global Goals or click on Thomas the Train above for a better understanding.
+Check out Thomas & Friends All Aboard for Global Goals.

 A Recycled Telescope Project